-Former NFL Hall of Famer: We're fighting for health benefits, pay for all ex-players
+NFL Hall of Famer: We're fighting for health benefits, pay for all ex-players

 It was signed by Dickerson on behalf of the Hall of Fame Board and listed 21 members, including Lawrence Taylor and Marcus Allen.
 However, it also included John Randle, Jerry Rice and Kurt Warner – who have all distanced themselves from the letter.

-Dickerson admitted his mistake in including Randle and Rice, who he said supported the cause but are not board members.
+Dickerson admitted his mistake in including Rice and Warner, who he said supported the cause but are not board members.

 In the letter and in an interview with CNBC, Dickerson targeted Goodell's estimated $40 million annual salary.